What is a hybrid system?

 A hybrid heating and hot water system is a combination of two or more technologies generating heat to provide heating and hot water to the home or building.

-These are typically a gas or oil-fired boiler in combination with a heat pump, or a set of solar panels or even another, smaller heating source such as a log fi red heater.
+These are typically a gas or oil-fired boiler in combination with a heat pump, or a set of solar panels.
 For the purpose of this document, we are concentrating on a hybrid system comprising of a gas or oil-fi red boiler and an air source heat pump.

 For a heat pump to work most efficiently the temperature of water being generated should be kept as low as possible, ideally around 40-45ºC maximum.
 Over 80% of UK homes were built before 1960 and are generally not that efficient with relatively poor fabric insulation and glazing.
 There are obvious exceptions to this with most homes now with double glazed windows however, not so many homes without cavity wall insulation have had it retrofitted and even fewer have had ﬂoor insulation improvements made.